FranciscoLozCoding/OMIS_482_Project/README.md

 ```
 ## Ideas:
 In the column "status" filter by released only
-Status column look for correlation between released and months
+Status column look for correlation between released and months -stick with one variable ( revenue)
 Min, max, mean, standard deviation, of revenue
 language and country
 popularity(?)

+how does it fit in the overall idea(research question)

 ```
 ```